[Paper Review] DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation

 |---|---|---|---|---|

 Figure 3: Qualitative comparison.
-DreamBooth generates images that are more faithful to the subject’s identity and the text prompt compared to Textual Inversion.
+DreamBooth generates images that are more faithful to the subject’s identity and the text prompt compared to Textual Inversion (from Fig. 4 of the paper).

 Evaluation Metrics